Limited Liability Company ‘LLC’

 FEATURES

-Unlike a Limited Partnership, a Limited Liability Company is not required to declare a general partner.
-The manager of a Limited Liability Company does not have to maintain a one percent interest in the entity; therefore the personal assets of the manager cannot be attached by a creditor seeking payment of a Limited Liability Company debt.
-Furthermore, no member of a Limited Liability Company may be held fully liable for any debts of the company.
+Unlike a Limited Partnership, an LLC is not required to declare a general partner.
+The manager of an LLC does not have to maintain a one percent interest in the entity; therefore the personal assets of the manager cannot be attached by a creditor seeking payment of an LLC debt.
+Furthermore, no member of an LLC may be held fully liable for any debts of the company.

-LLC structures can allocate specifically any distribution of income, gain, deduction, or loss among its members.
+Limited Liability Company structures can allocate specifically any distribution of income, gain, deduction, or loss among its members.
 Stockholders of corporations organized under Subchapter S of the IRS guidelines are limited to distributing interest among its shareholders in proportion to holdings of capital.
-The entity may have any number of stockholders, unlike a sub S corporation that is restricted to a maximum of 35 investors.
+The entity may have any number of stockholders, unlike a Sub S corporation that is restricted to a maximum of 35 investors.
 In addition, corporations, partnerships, certain kinds of trust, and non-resident alien individuals are restricted from being shareholders of a sub S corporation.
 LLC structures are not subject to these restrictions.

 CHOOSING TO IMPLEMENT A LIMITED LIABILITY COMPANY